A podcast brought to you by the NARM® Training Institute

 At the NARM Training Institute, we are at the forefront of the Trauma-Informed Care movement, providing an effective approach for addressing the impact of unresolved Complex Trauma on individuals, couples, families and communities.

-Transforming Trauma provides interviews with NARM Therapists on how NARM addresses the legacy of childhood, cultural and intergenerational trauma.
+Transforming Trauma provides interviews with NARM-Informed Therapists, Helping Professionals, and others working with Complex Trauma, on how to address the legacy of childhood, cultural and intergenerational trauma.
 These leaders in the Trauma-Informed Care movement will guide listeners through the diverse ways NARM is applied in actualizing Post-Traumatic Growth.
 Their shared message is clear: Freedom from Complex Trauma is possible.

 Thank you for joining us on this journey to heal complex trauma.

 Explore Episodes of Transforming Trauma

 In this episode of Transforming Trauma, NARM Senior Trainer Brad Kammer is joined by Dr. Daniel Schiff, licensed psychologist in the Portland area and adjunct faculty member at several universities.
 Dr. Schiff has lectured widely on topics related to emotions, psychotherapy, and Reichian and Gestalt therapy.
 With over three decades of experience, he is considered an expert in somatic psychology and is known for his work with Contemporary Orgone (Reichian) Therapy, a relational and emotionally focused, character based somatic psychotherapy that addresses both the psychological and the physiological underpinnings of emotional distress.